Geodesic manifolds with a transitive subset of smooth biLipschitz maps: Introduction

 The motivation for this question comes from several sources.
 First, one can view this as an analogue, in the \bilip category, of Hilbert's fifth problem on the characterization of Lie groups, solved in \cite{mz}, or the conjectural Bing-Borsuk characterization of topological manifolds.
 Another source of motivation is the work of Berestovski\u\i\; \cite{b, b1, b2}, who showed that a finite dimensional geodesic metric space with transitive isometry group is isometric to an example $G/H$ as above, except that in the general case one has to use a Finsler-Carnot-Carath\'eodory metric as opposed to a Riemannian-Carnot-Carath\'eodory metric.
 In addition, a coarse version of this question in the two dimensional case has arisen in several situations in Geometric Group Theory, and is directly related with the problem considered.
+For example in \cite{Kapovich-Kleiner}, with the purpose of analyzing $2$-dimensional Poincar\'e duality groups over commutative rings, Michael Kapovich and Bruce Kleiner studied quasi-homogeneous quasi-planes, i.e., simply-connected metric cell complexes satisfying a coarse Poincar\'e duality in dimension $2$ on which the group of quasi-isometries acts transitively.
+Quasi-planes also appeared in \cite{Kapovich-Kleiner2}.

-The reason why we look at length metrics is that even on the real line $\Real$ there are lots of metrics with transitive isometry group which are not locally \bilip to the standard one, e.g., $d(s,t) := \sqrt[d]{|s-t|}$ for $d>1$.
+We consider length metrics since otherwise there are many metrics with transitive isometry group that are not locally \bilip to the standard one, e.g., even on the real line $\Real$, all distances $d(s,t) := \sqrt[d]{|s-t|}$, for $d>1$, are translation invariant.
 In fact, \bilip homogeneous curves have been studied deeply in \cite{Bishop, GH}.

-We can show that, locally, the examples mentioned above are the only examples in the case when the \bilip maps giving homogeneity come from a Lie group acting by diffeomorphisms.
-This assumption is equivalent to the space being homeomorphic to a homogeneous space, $X = G/H$, with $G$ containing a transitive subgroup of \bilip homeomorphisms.
+We show that, locally, the examples mentioned above are the only examples if the \bilip maps giving homogeneity come from a Lie group acting by diffeomorphisms.
+This assumption is equivalent to the space being homeomorphic to a homogeneous space $X = G/H$, with $G$ containing a transitive subgroup of \bilip homeomorphisms.
 To be precise, we prove the following: {\thm Let $G$ be a Lie group and $H$ be a closed subgroup.
 Let $X=G/H$ be the corresponding homogeneous manifold equipped with a geodesic distance $d$ inducing its natural topology.
-Suppose there exists a subgroup $G_S$ of $G$ which acts transitively on $X$, and which acts by maps that are locally \bilip with respect to $d$.
+Suppose there exists a subgroup $G_S$ of $G$ that acts transitively on $X$, and that acts by maps that are locally \bilip with respect to $d$.
 Then there exists a completely non-holonomic $G_S$-invariant distribution, such that any Carnot-Carath\'eodory metric coming from it gives a metric that is locally \bilip equivalent to $d$.} \\